mendableai/firecrawl/README.md

 ## What is Firecrawl?

-[Firecrawl](https://firecrawl.dev?ref=github) is an API service that takes a URL, crawls it, and converts it into clean markdown.
-We crawl all accessible subpages and give you clean markdown for each.
+[Firecrawl](https://firecrawl.dev?ref=github) is an API service that takes a URL, crawls it, and converts it into clean markdown or structured data.
+We crawl all accessible subpages and give you clean data for each.
 No sitemap required.

 _Pst. hey, you, join our stargazers :)_